minvws/nl-covid19-data-dashboard/docs/feature-flags.md

 Feature flags are used to quickly turn newly developed features on or off, because decisions about whether or not to release a feature can change rapidly.
-Using a flag enables us to change the inclusion of a feature with a minimum change in code.
+Using a flag enables us to change the inclusion of a feature with a minimal change in code.
 Once the feature has been released and is considered stable we will remove the flag related logic for it.